justinkelly/justinkelly.github.io/_posts/2012-11-09-how-to-create-self-signed-wildcard-ssl-certificates-for-apache.markdown

 ---
 layout: post
-title: "How to create self signed wildcard SSL certificates for Apache"
+title: How to create self signed wildcard SSL certificates for Apache
 comments: true
+published: true
-tags: [ apache, ssl, https ]
+tags: apache ssl https
 ---

 ### Create the wildcard SSL certification

 Open up your terminal and execute the below commands, replacing `yourdomain.com` with the domain name